Learning how to be a creative engineer will boost your skills, empowering you to tackle even the most mind-boggling challenges.

 #2 Closely analyze the project problems

-Then there were dynamic wind loads.
-The aerodynamic interaction between the bridge and flow of air past structural elements.
+They also had to factor in dynamic wind loads—the aerodynamic interaction between the bridge and air flowing past structural elements.

-What’s more, the wind caused the following difficulties for the construction workers:
+Lastly, they addressed the following wind-related concerns for the construction workers:

 - Materials and debris striking workers